 So if you queue for Slinky Dog Dash towards the end of the night, you’ll probably have the shortest wait times on any given day.
 You could even queue one minute before the park closes – the ride will accommodate anyone in line before the official closing time.
 So if Hollywood Studios closes at 10:00pm, just make sure you get into line a few minutes beforehand and you’ll get to be one of the last guests to experience Slinky Dog Dash that night.
 The wait time will likely be inflated so don’t worry too much.
 The line should be the shortest it’s been since the morning – it just might not be as short as you hope.

-If you don’t want to go that late, try to queue during Fantasmic or the Star Wars fireworks showtimes.
-Lots of people will gravitate towards those shows which means less people in line with you.
+If you don’t want to go that late, try to queue during Fantasmic or the Star Wars fireworks (when they return.
+Lots of people will gravitate towards those shows which means fewer people in line with you.

 Ultimately, the reason it’s tough to minimize your wait time at Slinky Dog Dash is because it’s an amazing ride.
 If you haven’t tried it before, we think it’s well worth the wait.
-But hopefully this post gives you ideas for how not to wait in line for the ride.
+But hopefully this post gives you ideas for how not to wait in line for the attraction.
 Let us know your successes in the comments!

 About the author: Contributing writer Joe Cheung loves traveling with his wife and three children.
-He has been writing about using miles and points to reduce the cost of family travel on his blog asthejoeflies since his wife was pregnant with their first child.
+He has been writing about using miles and points to reduce the cost of family travel since his wife was pregnant with their first child.
 He loves traveling all around the world with a special place in his heart for travel to Asia and all things Disney.
 When he’s not writing, you can find Joe chatting about Disney World on the Disney planning podcast Disney Deciphered that he and Leslie co-host or working as a travel agent specializing in Disney destinations.
 You can contact him by e-mail at firstname.lastname@example.org.